Waterton National Park Camping: 101 Guide!

 1.3.
 Belly River Campground

-Belly River Campground is on the West side of the Chief Mountain highway, 26 kilometres east of Waterton townsite and 5 kilometres from the Chief Mountain border crossing.
+Belly River Campground is on the West side of the Chief Mountain highway, 26 kilometers east of Waterton townsite and 5 kilometers from the Chief Mountain border crossing.

 This campground provides a self-registration option and offers 24 unserviced sites, available only on a first-come, first-served basis.